lribeirodev/AEM-Rules-for-SonarQube/README.md

 Each rule defines supported AEM version or version range.
 Most of the rules are universal.

+SonarLint supports only AEM-JAVA rules.
+Currently SonarLint does not support custom languages.
+Please refer to this [article](https://community.sonarsource.com/t/sonarlint-for-custom-languages/69904).

+It was tried to add `HTL` rules to `web` language, but [sonar-html-plugin](https://github.com/SonarSource/sonar-html) is final and can not be extended.

 ### Running analysis

 When running analysis, pass `sonarRunner.aemVersion` property with your AEM version.
 The format is as follows: